 Select Loops above Bogus Basin Road

-This is an excellent loop trail that begins with moderate single track and ends on cat tracks that lead back to the start at Simplot Lodge (Bogus Basin base area).
-Both Deer Point and Elk Meadows trails alternate between crossing through tall stands of fir and lodgepole, and across grassy ski runs dotted with wildflowers.
+This is an excellent loop comprised primarily of moderate single track.
+The loop starts and ends at Simplot Lodge (Bogus Basin base area).
+Each of these trails alternate between crossing through tall stands of fir and lodgepole, and across grassy ski runs dotted with wildflowers.
 Morningstar incorporates a handful of technical ramps that one can try their had at, or choose to easily avoid.
 Views from the top include a large swath of southern Idaho to the south, as well as the mountains of central Idaho to the north and east.
 The jagged peaks of the Sawtooth Mountains are quite visible from the start of the Elk Meadows Trail.